 Last summer, the American Association for Justice (AAJ) and the Admiralty Law Section of AAJ, of which I am chair, and many others, attempted to get through Congress a change to the Limitation of Liability Act as well as the Death on the High Seas Act.
 The push for these changes came about as a result of the gulf oil spill.
-In the gulf oil spill, as you may recall, the Deep Water Horizon, an oil platform which is considered a vessel, exploded and killed 11 men.
+In the Gulf oil spill, as you may recall, the Deep Water Horizon, an oil platform that is considered a vessel, exploded and killed 11 men.
 It would be unjust for BP or any of the other defendants to hide behind the Limitation of Liability Act and to have to pay to the families of those 11 men only up to the value of that “vessel,” that is, the oil platform.
 Unfortunately, Congress did not change either the Death on the High Seas Act or the Limitation of Liability Act.
 It appears that the newly elected Congress may not pass these changes as well.

-In this case, the cruise line raised limitation of liability because the accident happened on a jet ski.
+In this case, the cruise line raised the limitation of liability because the accident happened on a jet ski.
 They say that the damages are limited to the value of the jet ski.
 The injuries are of a permanent nature and, thus, the value of these injuries far exceeds the value of the jet ski.
-However, the so called fleet doctrine says that if the person injured on the vessel was actually part of or worked on a fleet of vessels, the limitation of liability would not apply.
+However, the so-called fleet doctrine says that if the person injured on the vessel was actually part of or worked on a fleet of vessels, the limitation of liability would not apply.

 The procedures for filing a limitation action are contained in Rule F of the Federal Rules of Civil Procedure, supplemental rules for certain admiralty and maritime claims.
-Rule F also contains venue provision which govern in which court the action may be commenced.
-The limitation action must be commenced within 6 months of the date of which the ship owner received written notice of a claim arising out of the incident.
-The case will be dismissed if it is not filed in a timely basis.
+Rule F also contains venue provision which governs in which court the action may be commenced.
+The limitation action must be commenced within 6 months of the date of which the shipowner received written notice of a claim arising out of the incident.
+The case will be dismissed if it is not filed on a timely basis.
 If the action is filed initially in state court and no limitation action is filed, the limitation defense is not available to the defendant.
 If the action is filed in federal court, the limitation is available as an affirmative defense.

 What we have done in the past is to enter into a stipulation such as in the Ziegler vs. Royal Caribbean Cruise Line, in which we can pursue the state action.
 The following is that stipulation: